gradle/gradle/subprojects/docs/src/docs/release/notes.md

 We would like to give special thanks to [Vladimir Sitnikov](https://github.com/vlsi) for his feedback and inspiration.
 A lot of the work on this feature is, in particular, available to previous versions of Gradle via his [Checksum Dependency Plugin](https://github.com/vlsi/vlsi-release-plugins/tree/master/plugins/checksum-dependency-plugin).

-## Deprecation messages with documentation
+## Deprecation messages link to documentation

-Deprecation messages will include links to relevant documentation, explaining the deprecation and how to upgrade.
+Deprecation messages now include links to relevant documentation that can provide more context around the deprecation and explain how to migrate to a new API or avoid the deprecated behavior.

 For example:
 > The compile configuration has been deprecated for dependency declaration.
 This will fail with an error in Gradle 7.0.
 Please use the implementation configuration instead.
-Consult the upgrading guide for further information: https://docs.gradle.org/current/userguide/upgrading_version_5.html#dependencies_should_no_longer_be_declared_using_the_compile_and_runtime_configurations
+Consult the upgrading guide for further information: [https://docs.gradle.org/6.2/userguide/upgrading_version_5.html#dependencies_should_no_longer_be_declared_using_the_compile_and_runtime_configurations](userguide/upgrading_version_5.html#dependencies_should_no_longer_be_declared_using_the_compile_and_runtime_configurations)

+In some terminals, this link will be clickable and take you directly to the documentation.

 ## Promoted features
 Promoted features are features that were incubating in previous versions of Gradle but are now supported and subject to backwards compatibility.